Over in the western part of Lando lives Dr. Armando Alijandro Moreau who owns the Lando Unique Zoo.

 Most folks around here accept it as common knowledge that Doug Marlette's comic strip, Kudzu, was inspired by the good folks and quaint charm of Lando.
 What you may not have realised is that the character known as the Reverend Will B. Dunn was based entirely on our own Reverend Dr. Ezekiel Moses of Lando Baptist Church.
 Doug got started long time ago drawing political cartoons for the Charlotte Observer, and being so close to us, he was often down here visiting and gathering ideas for his political satire, as well as his comic strip.

+Well, I dont mean to run on about my good friend Doug, God rest his soul, it's just my way of giving you a little idea of what kind of preacher Dr. Moses is.
 Dr. Moses has started a campaign to rid the airwaves of a children's show he describes as being the video version of crack cocaine.
 The particular show that has him all in a snoot is called 'Big, Big World'.

 The main character in Big, Big World is a Sloth named Snook, and he is obviously a hippie stoner left over from the last century.